 Chinese footbiding captures the imagination.
-It has mainly been talked about from the aesthetic viewpoint, though deeper forces muse have been at play for such a mutilating assault on children to become as widespread as it did and last for a millenium.
+It has mainly been talked about from the aesthetic viewpoint, though deeper forces must have been at play for such a mutilating assault on children to become as widespread as it did, and last for a millenium.

 I am still looking for a psychological analysis of the dynamic.
 In the meantime, I stumbled upon this fascinating econometric paper that analyses the economics of the practice.